umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Working-With-Visual-Studio/index.md

 versionFrom: 9.0.0
 ---

-# Working with Visual Studio and Umbraco 9 on Umbraco Cloud
+# Working with Visual Studio

-In this article you will learn how to work with Visual studio and Umbraco 9 on a Umbraco Cloud project on your local machine, you will also learn
+In this article you will learn how to work with Visual studio and Umbraco 9 with a Umbraco Cloud project on your local machine.

-## Get started with Visual Studio
+## Getting started with

 The first step to get started working with Umbraco 9 and Visual studio is to clone down your project from Umbraco Cloud.

 This can be done by following the [Working Locally guide](../Working-Locally) for Umbraco Cloud.

-Once you have cloned down your project you will get a folder with the name you gave the project, with the files for your Umbraco Cloud project.
+Once the project have been cloned down you will get a folder with the name you gave the project, with the files for your Umbraco Cloud project.

 ![Umbraco 9 files](images\V9-files.png)